Girona: Climate

+According to the Köppen climate classification, Girona has a humid subtropical climate (Cfa) transitioning to a Mediterranean climate (Csa), with mild winter daytime temperatures and cool nighttime temperatures, and hot summers.
+In winter, frost occurs frequently (41.3 days per year from November to March), but snowfall is quite rare.
+Temperatures in winter can drop to below -2 °C/-3 °C, especially during days with thermal inversion.
+Maximum temperatures in summer above 40 °C are very rare.
+Average annual rainfall is usually slightly above 700 mm.
+The wettest seasons are autumn (September–November) and spring (April–early June).
+Thunderstorms can occur throughout the year, more frequently in summer, averaging 23.9 days per year. but usually there still is a significant arid period.
+This can be seen through the natural vegetation around the city, as drought-tolerant oaks (Quercus ilex and, to a lesser extent, Quercus suber and Quercus pubescens) and pines (Pinus pinaster, Pinus pinea and Pinus halepensis) dominate the majority of the plant communities.

 Main sights

 Girona is a popular destination for tourists and Barcelona day-trippers - the train journey from Barcelona Sants to Girona takes approximately forty minutes on high-speed trains, eighty with express ones and ninety with regional ones.
 The old town stands on the steep hill of the Caputxins to the east of the river Onyar, while the more modern section stands on the plains to the west.
 The city has a number of Art Nouveau buildings including the Farinera Teixidor by Rafael Masó.

 Cathedral

 The ancient cathedral, which stood on the site of the present one, was used by the Moors as a mosque, and after their final expulsion was either entirely remodelled or rebuilt.
 The present edifice is one of the most important monuments of the school of the Majorcan architect Jaume Fabre and an excellent example of Catalan Gothic architecture.
-It is approached by ninety steps.
+It is approached in ninety steps.
 An aisle and chapels surround the choir, which opens by three arches into the nave, of which the pointed stone vault is the widest in Christendom (22 meters).
 Among its interior decorations is a retable which is the work of the Valencian silversmith Pere Bernec.
 It is divided into three tiers of statuettes and reliefs, framed in canopied niches of cast and hammered silver.
 A gold and silver altar-frontal was carried off by the French in 1809.
 The cathedral contains the tombs of Ramon Berenguer and his wife.